 Government policies and schemes play a significant role in the development of a country.
-These schemes are related to education, healthcare, agriculture, employment, and rural development.
+These schemes address education, healthcare, agriculture, employment, and rural development.
 There are questions related to government schemes in all competitive exams to verify the knowledge of the candidates.
 Knowledge of policies makes aspirants perform better in exams and remain updated.
 Here, we will talk about some of the major government schemes on which all the candidates should be well-qualified to do well in competitive exams.
 Knowledge about these schemes is required to secure good marks in exam preparation.

 Candidates who take competitive exams need to be highly aware of various government schemes and policies, which are repeatedly being asked in exams.
 These big schemes are meant to address social and economic issues and therefore are a major topic while preparing for exams.
 Knowledge of the schemes available enhances the overall knowledge of the candidates and scores better marks.
 Proper knowledge of government policies boosts overall exam performance and raises chances of success.